decorator-factory/typing-tips/docs/tutorial/0-start-here/index.md

     If you previously installed the "Python" extension or the "Pylance" extension, you'll need to disable or uninstall Pylance (but keep the Python extension!).

     basedpyright starts off with a pretty strict configuration.
-If you are overwhelmed by the red squiggles, you can go to Setting (`Ctrl+,`) -> `basedpyright` -> change "Type checking mode" to "standard".
+    If you are overwhelmed by the red squiggles, you can go to Settings (`Ctrl+,`) -> `basedpyright` -> change "Type checking mode" to "standard".
     We will revisit configuration and error messages later (TODO).

 === "PyCharm"